21 fun things to do with your dog

 12. Enjoy a stay at a pet-friendly hotel or bed and breakfast.

 Dogs are welcomed guests at some of the most exciting accommodations across the U.S. So if your pup travels well, plan a mini vacay for the two of you.
-Splurge on some of the amenities — many places offer pet pampering packages — or just bring your favorites treats from home.
-Both of you will enjoy the adventure involved in exploring somewhere new.
+Splurge on luxury amenities like pet-pampering packages — or just bring your favorites treats from home.
+Simply search for pet-friendly places to stay on Expedia, Airbnb, VRBO and most other popular travel sites.
+Both you and your dog can enjoy the adventure involved in exploring somewhere new.

 13. Throw a puppy party.

 You have friends with dogs on speed dial, and now’s the time to invite them over.
 Whether it’s your dog’s birthday or National Dog Day (Aug.
-26), set a date and go all-out.
-Check out these Instagram-worthy decor and activity ideas.
+26), set a date and go all out.
+Check out these Instagram-worthy dog party ideas.

 14. Find a unique spot for an Instagram photoshoot.